islasola/mockdoc/docs/quick_start_serverless.md

 The preceding command uses the API key and API endpoint for the serverless cluster.

+> 📘 Note
+>
-> Note: When inserting larger amounts of data in a batch, insert 5,000 rows or fewer each time.
+> When inserting larger amounts of data in a batch, insert 5,000 rows or fewer each time.

 The expected result is as follows: